 Insurance Tax Deductions For Real Estate Agents

 Make sure that you are keeping track of any coverage that you are paying for business-wise.
-This coverage includes each E&O payment that comes out of your commissions, a general business umbrella policy, private health insurance, and even a percentage of your auto insurance.
+This coverage includes each E&O payment from your commissions, a general business umbrella policy, private health insurance, and even a percentage of your auto insurance.

 - E&O Insurance